MCxQC/Hello-World/README.md

         !2::Events.SetEvent(1, "Notepad")

 ### ProcessFinder
-Return an array of 1 object containing the process information if the process is detected.
+Returns an array containing objects with all existing processes that match the specified parameters.
+If there is no matching process, an empty array is returned.

 	ProcessFinder(ProcessName, ProcessPath)